 3. Behind the Scenes

 If you want to target a younger audience (particularly below the age of 30), consider using Snapchat and Instagram stories.
-These short videos are gone within a day, but are much more personal and let you provide a brief glimpse into your company.
+These short videos are gone within a day, but are much more personal and provide a brief glimpse into your company.

 In this video, we get a behind-the-scenes look at the Tesla factory, showing some of the assembly process and the impressive technology involved in Tesla’s car-making process: